How Kim Kardashian Deals With Having Different Political Views From Kanye

 “I let [Kanye] be who he wants to be.
 I let him have his own views and opinions, even if they’re different than mine,” Kardashian West said during an interview on the Alec Baldwin Show Sunday.

-A few months ago, West tweeted about owning a MAGA (Make America Great Again) hat that he had signed by U.S. President Trump.
-And then he continued to tweet his support of Trump, who has a track record of negative comments and policies that affect people of colour and many other marginalized groups.
+A few months ago, West tweeted about owning a MAGA (Make America Great Again) hat that he had signed by President Trump.
+And then he continued to tweet his support of the president, who has a track record of negative comments and policies that affect people of color and many other marginalized groups.
 While Kardashian West can live and let live, West's fans aren't always so forgiving.
-Some have "broken up" with the rapper over political views he has expressed in support of U.S. President Trump and the administration, and some fans have gone as far to claim that the old Kanye is dead.
+Some have "broken up" with the rapper over political views he has expressed in support of President Trump and the administration, and some fans have gone as far to claim that the old Kanye is dead.

 Advertisement